 When a person really regrets something they are doing or have done, they feel completely horrible, which is why they can experience being at "rock bottom" where they don't see a way out.

-Both respondents above discuss how exiting the branch leaves a person feeling "alone", as their social network consists primarily of other individuals involved in the branch-pornographers, other women involved, etc. Feelings of loneliness, "not knowing where to turn to", can make leaving the porno-
+Both respondents above discuss how exiting the branch leaves a person feeling "alone", as their social network consists primarily of other individuals involved in the branch-pornographers, other women involved, etc. Feelings of loneliness, "not knowing where to turn to", can make leaving the industry disenchanting; this, they say, is why it is so important to have support from individuals or organizations.
+Another respondent talked about the need to feel "appreciated" and "affirmed":

+It's great that you're doing this, much more outreach is needed.
+And I mean, it must be very difficult to reach out to these girls.
+In my opinion, you [Talita] need to grow and spread."
 I think I would need more appreciation from the people around me - more affirmation that I'm good enough, that I'm okay the way I am.

-One of the respondents even brought up the need for support dealing with potential stalkers when leaving the pornography industry:
+One of the respondents even brought up the need for support dealing with potential stalkers when leaving the industry: